-- We will be using a one-way system for drop off and pick up times – all routes will be clearly marked with signs to show where you need to go
+- We will be using a one-way system for pick up times – all routes will be clearly marked with signs to show where you need to go.

 - Parents MUST adhere to these times to ensure we can follow social distancing guidelines.
 Parents and their children must follow safe social distancing whilst waiting.

 - Parents must not cross the tape on the playground.

 - At drop off times, children will come straight into school and wash their hands on arrival at the classroom.